Lazy-work/bridge-docs/guide/compiler/vue/index.md

 };
 ```

 ### Expo

-Expo uses Babel via Metro, so refer to the queueJob,
+Expo uses Babel via Metro, so refer to the [Usage with Babel](#babel) section for installation instructions.
-  queuePostFlushCb,
-  flushJobsUntil,
-  flushPostJobsUntil,
-  flushPreFlushCbs,
-  flushPostFlushCbs,
-  switchToAuto,
-  switchToManual,
-  toggleMode,
-  getJobAt,
-  endFlush,
-  SchedulerJobFlags, section for installation instructions.

 ### Metro (React Native)

-React Native uses Babel via Metro, so refer to the flush:  section for installation instructions.
+React Native uses Babel via Metro, so refer to the [Usage with Babel](#babel) section for installation instructions.